 * SleepWalking: An early story involving Flossie seeing a ghost standing at the foot of her bed turns out to be Freddie sleepwalking.

-* SnoopingLittleKid: In some books, the Bobbsey twins will show slight traces of this trope, though surprisingly for a StratemeyerSyndicate series, it's most often averted -- nine times out of ten, the kids dump into mysteries completely by chance and even then they seldom go out of their way to investigate.
+* SnoopingLittleKid: In some books, the Bobbsey twins will show slight traces of this trope, though surprisingly for a Creator/StratemeyerSyndicate series, it's most often averted -- nine times out of ten, the kids dump into mysteries completely by chance and even then they seldom go out of their way to investigate.
 Unless they suspect the culprit is Danny Rugg.

 * ThemeTwinNaming: Averted with Bert and Nan, played straight with Freddie and Flossie.